mzahana/ZLAC8030L_CAN_controller/README.md

 ```

 See the remaining prerequisites in the `requirements.txt` file.
-This branch `python2` is suitable for Python 2.7, and specific Python
+This branch `python2` is suitable for Python 2.7

 # Installation
 After installing the custom `canopen` version as mentioned above, go ahead and install this packge.